remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 sudo chown -R www-data:www-data var
 ```

+## Configure your RemoteLabz
-### Configure the DHCP Service container
+### Add a DHCP Service for your laboratory
-In your device, you have a device with the name "Migration".
-This container will be used to configure a new container, called "Service" to provide a DHCP service to each lab you will build.
+In the device list, you will find a device with the name "Migration".
+This container will be used to configure a new container, called "Service" to provide a DHCP service to your laboratory.

-First : in the sandbox, start the "Migration" device.
-In the console, configure the network of the device (show the log to know it) and next, type the following command :
+First : go to the sandbox menu and start the "Migration" device.
+Next, in the console of the started device, configure the network of the device (show the log, with "Show logs" button to know it) and type the following command :
 ```bash
 apt-get update; apt-get -y upgrade; apt-get install -y dnsmasq;
 echo "dhcp-range=RANGE_TO_DEFINED" >> /etc/dnsmasq.conf